Artwork by James Hayes . . .

-The "Umha Aois" projects, five of which I have helped to organise & run, are bronze casting symposia with the purpose of rediscovering ancient casting technologies and as such are very experimental in approach.
+The "Umha Aois" projects, six of which I have helped to organise & run, are bronze casting symposia with the purpose of rediscovering ancient casting technologies and as such are very experimental in approach.
 As an active member of the Umha Aois Organising Committee I was committed to building on the successes of this experimental approach and to empowering my fellow artists through the experiences of the symposia.
 I still manage the Umha Aois website, as well as participating on the ongoing projects as an artist and technician.

 In 2005 I completed my first large scale commission, a fountain entitled "Ball!", for Jim Hayes in Iowa City.
 This consisted of 3 bronze figures and a bronze ball, arranged in a circular fountain.

 I have also had several opportunities to create truly large scale work.
 At the "Emo Court Artsts Symposium 2005" I created an image of my fingerprint measuring 120 metres by 80 meters by burning the image into a harvested field.
 At the 2006 "Sculpture in Context" exhibiton at the National Botanic Gardens Dublin, I created another large scale image of my fingerprint.
 I used decorative white gravel on dark soil, along a riverbank measuring 35 meters by 5 meters.

 In 2007 I was commissioned to create a large public artwork for a new Garda Station in Oranmore, Co.
 Galway.
 This large artwork "Evidence 2007" was inspired by Evidence 2005 created at Emo Court, and played on notions of justice associated with the work of the Garda Siochana.